Acts 2:37–47 . . . Bible Study Summary with Videos and Questions

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 2.]

-† Watch this "Visual Bible" video clip: Acts 2:14–4:2, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 2:14–4:2, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 37When the people heard this, they were cut to the heart and said to Peter and the other apostles, “Brothers, what shall we do?”